Ninja-Vikash/instantCreator/README.md

     );

     ```
-    > Code for instantCreator. | You can change title of webpage by passing name on `fileCreator("mywebpage")`
+    > Code for instantCreator. | You can change the title of the webpage by passing the name on `fileCreator("mywebpage")`
 5. To run the code
     ```
     node main.js